remix-run/remix/docs/tutorials/jokes.md

 You may also notice that I return the fields as well.
 This is so that the form can be re-rendered with the values from the server in the event that JavaScript fails to load for some reason.
 That's what the `defaultValue` stuff is all about as well.

-The `badRequest` helper function is important as it gives us typechecking to ensure our return value is of type `ActionData`, while still returning the accurate HTTP status, [`400 Bad Request`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/400), to the client.
+The `badRequest` helper function is important because it gives us typechecking that ensures our return value is of type `ActionData`, while still returning the accurate HTTP status, [`400 Bad Request`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/400), to the client.
 If we just return the `ActionData` value, that would result in a `200 OK` response, which isn't suitable since the form submission had errors.

 Another thing I want to call out is how all of this is just so nice and declarative.
 You don't have to think about state at all here.
 Your action gets some data, you process it and return a value.
 The component consumes the action data and renders based on that value.
 No managing state here.
 No thinking about race conditions.
 Nothing.